quractech/remdx/README.md

 # remdx
-The REMDx (Realtime Efficiency Measurement Unit x) is used for datalogging.
+The REMDx can measure 0-35V DC voltages with a resolution of 1mV, 0-8A DC currents with a resolution of 250uA (which can be modified), burden voltages, and power.
+Furthermore, all measurements can be performed over two channels.
-Originally the device was make for measuring effeciency hence the name REMDx, but later evolved to a datalogging device.
+The REMDx (Realtime Efficiency Measurement Unit x) was originally intended to measure effeciency of Switch Mode Power Supplies hence the name REMDx, but later evolved to a datalogging device.

 The REMDx is capable of measuring:
 - 2 channel votlage measurement 0-35V with resolution of approximately 1mV